brille/brille/docs/tutorials/tutorial_00.rst

 :math:`F m \bar{3} m` (Hall symbol :math:`-F 4 2 3`) with lattice
 parameter :math:`a \approx 5.69` Å.

-:py:mod:`Euphonic` is a project which can take force constant information at gridded positions in :math:`\mathbf{Q}` and use Fourier interpolation to approximate the dynamical matrix at arbitrary :math:`\mathbf{Q}`.
+:doc:`Euphonic <euphonic:index>` is a project which can take force constant information at gridded positions in :math:`\mathbf{Q}` and use Fourier interpolation to approximate the dynamical matrix at arbitrary :math:`\mathbf{Q}`.
 It can then solve the eigenvalue problem to determine the eigenvalues,